jeffThompson/DesigningWithData/Week03_TimeSeries-ClimateChange/Part3-FinishProjectAndPublishData.md

 ***

 ### Refine visualization and finish project
 Your main task this week is to incorporate the feedback you got in class and refine your visualization.
 This version should be as carefully refined as you can using the tools we've covered so far.
 Think about what story your data tells and how best to show us it.
-If you need additional data or want to learn more about a feature of `chart.js` that will help, go for it!
+If you need additional data or want to learn more about a feature of `chart.js` that will make your visualization better, go for it!

 ***

 ### Publish data as a Google Sheet
 When your visualization is done, the other main task this week is to publish your data online.
 It's very likely that you've modified the original data in some way: removing columns, renaming things in the header, or even merging multiple datasets.
-By publishing our data for everyone to see, we accomplish a few things: people can trace and audit our work, and they can use your data in their own projects (making your hard work pay off in a way that extends beyond your own project).
+By publishing our data for everyone to see, we accomplish a few things: people can trace and audit our work, and they can use your data in their own projects (making your hard work pay off in a way that extends beyond your own visualization).

 📈 [See an example dataset with info tab here](https://docs.google.com/spreadsheets/d/1kFYcBnjcvPd6R6EJ3te4vVXbzAAJHQUZbq2_0YPEVBY/edit?usp=sharing) 📉